micromaomao/blog/content/maochat/en.md

 In LLMs, usage is measured and limited by the number of _tokens_ &mdash; you can think of each token roughly as a word-part, where less-used parts are given separate tokens, and common strings of parts may be combined into one token.
 So for example, in the sentence
 <code class="color-tokens"><span>Per</span><span>cept</span><span>ual</span><span> hashing</span><span> is</span><span> kinda</span><span> like</span><span> embeddings</span><span>,</span><span> but</span><span> for</span><span> images</span><span>.</span></code>, every different colored-block is a token.
 By using <a href="https://github.com/openai/tiktoken">tiktoken</a> to efficiently compute the number of tokens taken by each sample, I can select as many samples as possible until the context window is filled (also taking into account the tokens taken up by the conversation history).
 </footnote>
-This means that in my actual bot, where I have tons of sample data to make it as good as possible, each conversation starts with like 3 pages of system text containing the sample chats for the AI to refer to.
+This means that in my actual bot, where I have tons of sample data so that I can make it as good as possible, each conversation starts with like 3 pages of system text containing the sample chats for the AI to refer to.
 When the question asked is, or is close to a sample question, the response is usually pretty good:

 <style>
   .large-system-text {